Turbo-Charge Your Revenue!

 To appeal to a customer’s feeling of acceptance, you want to position your product as one that everyone owns.

-Another buyer motivation that moves customers to make purchases is an aspiration.
+Another buyer motivation that moves customers to make purchases is aspiration.
 A buyer may be motivated by the desire to improve themselves.
 This could be to become smarter or richer.

 If your target audience is motivated by aspiration, you want to highlight exactly how your products can help them become a better version of themselves.
 You can also provide resources that help them on their journey to become better.